d-uzlov/k8s-homelab/ingress/cert-manager/readme.md

 There are several ready-to-use issuers:
 - [DuckDNS (DNS-01 challenge with duckdns domains)](./duckdns/)
 - [LetsEncrypt (HTTP-01 challenge)](./letsencrypt/)

+# DNS resolving

+Without dns01-recursive-nameservers-only cert-manager
+tries to reach DNS servers directly.

+Cert-manager will choose a single DNS server for a domain.
+If only part of the servers work, cert manager will not try alternative servers, and therefore fail to request a certificate.

 # Ingress with single-domain certificates